n8n-io/n8n-docs/docs/embed/configuration.md

 Multiple hook functions can be defined per hook.
 Each hook function is invoked with the following arguments arguments:

-* `store`: The vuex store object.
-Can be used to modify/get data from the store.
+* `store`: The Vuex store object.
+Can be used to change or get data from the store.
 * `metadata`: Object that contains any data provided by the hook.
-To see exactly what is passed, search for the hook in the `editor-ui` package.
+To see exactly what's passed, search for the hook in the `editor-ui` package.